Skip to Content

 This article contains affiliate links.
 We may receive compensation if you make a purchase at no additional cost to you.

 Our quest to find the best pizza in Lisbon has been a tasty challenge filled with more highs than lows.
 Discover our favorite Lisbon pizza restaurants and eat a pie today.
-For Lisbon residents like us, it’s the next best thing to eating pizza in Italy but without a three-hour plane ride from Portugal.
+For Lisbon residents like us, it’s the next best thing to eating pizza in Italy but without a three-hour plane ride to Naples.

 Finding pizza in Lisbon is easy.